nev3rmi/fe-engine-prime/BUG-ANALYSIS.md

 # Bug Analysis: Double Recording Issue

-## User Report
+## User Reports

-"now it record double.
+**First Report:** "now it record double.
 Please carefully review one before give it back to me.
 The system have many bugs, review root cause line by line"

+**Second Report (After Initial Fix):** "The problem is that why it record double time, it looks like after me speak it record double time"

 ## Line-by-Line Analysis Findings